zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void VolumeIndicationHandler (AudioVolumeInfo[] speakers, int speakerNumber, int totalVolume);
 ```

-This callback indicates the speakers who are talking and the speakers' volume.
-This callback is disabled by default.
-You need to call the `enableAudioVolumeIndication` method to enable this callback.
+This callback indicates who is talking and the speaker’s volume.
+By default the indication is disabled.
+If needed, call the `enableAudioVolumeIndication` method to trigger this indication.

 <table>
 <colgroup>